demisto/content/Packs/Syslog/Integrations/Syslogv2/README.md

 * Value: `demisto/syslog`

 If the integration is running via an engine, you need to add this setting to the engine configuration either via the `d1.conf` file or in the Server `Settings->Engines-> Edit Configuration`.
-* **Note:** When using Cortex XSIAM or Cortex XSOAR 8, if "no engine" is selected, make sure to click **Save** before testing and using the instance.
-This step allows the server to assign a port to the instance.